rohithbaggu56-dot/rohithbaggu56-dot/README.md

 <details>
 <summary><strong>🏢 Enterprise Active Directory SOC Lab</strong></summary>

-**What:** Built a complete enterprise Active Directory environment integrated with Wazuh SIEM, Sysmon, and PowerShell automation to simulate enterprise attacks and practice SOC monitoring and investigation workflows.
+**What:** Built an enterprise Active Directory environment with Wazuh, Sysmon, and PowerShell automation to simulate enterprise attack scenarios and practice SOC monitoring and investigation.

 **Lab Highlights:**
 - 4 virtual machines integrated into the lab